ProjectCleverWeb/Semantic-UI-WordPress/README.md

 	</a>
 </p>

-This project incorperates Semantic UI into a developer theme for WordPress.
+This project incorporates Semantic UI into a developer theme for WordPress.
 This project also includes some of my favorite techniques for creating fast, responsive, and easy-to-maintain themes for WordPress. *Please keep in mind this theme is meant to be developed for your specific application; and is not meant to